Sexualization and sexual exploitation in K-pop

 Girl group AOA at the Incheon Hallyu Tourism Concert in 2016.
-The band are known for their hit song "Miniskirt".
+The band is known for their hit song "Miniskirt".

-Sexualization and sexual exploitation in K-pop refers to elements of sexualization and sexual exploitation in K-pop (Korean pop), which was once seen as a conservative music industry.
-This is in part due to 21st century globalization, with Korean entertainment and record label companies intending to market their idols abroad.
+Sexualization and sexual exploitation in K-pop refers to elements of sexualization and sexual exploitation in K-pop (Korean pop), refers to matters surrounding the usage of sexualized imagery, exaggerated beauty standards, and exploitative labor practices within the South Korean pop music entertainment industry.
+Experts noted that the K-pop industry expanded globally during the 21st century.
+During the K-pop culture globalization, with Korean entertainment and record label companies taking advantage of the boom to promote their idols in various ways.
+Many argue that this boom is the beginning to the ever rising exploitation of idols.